zxue/deploy-maximo-aibroker/README.md

 ![AI broker user serving](media/aibroker-user-serving.png)

+### Test inference using VS Code

 In VS Code with Rest Client extension, create a file named [aibroker test.http](docs/aibroker%20test.http).
 You will need the following data.
+You can do similar test in Postman.

 ```
 ### REST Client